Elmira Correctional Facility

+History

 Early years

-The facility was founded as Elmira Reformatory in 1876.
+In 1876, the facility was founded as the "Elmira Reformatory".
+Its first superintendent was Zebulon Brockway.
 It differed from many prisons of the day as it focused on reforming the convict using psychological methods rather than physical.
-Previously, prisoners were required to abide by the "holy trinity" of silence, obedience and labor.
+Previously, prisoners were required to abide by the "holy trinity" of silence, obedience, and labor.
 Sentences were indeterminate.
-Inmates were only released after a warden's determination that they'd "paid their debt to society."
-In contrast Elmira sought to reform and rehabilitate.
+Inmates were only released after a warden's determination that they had "paid their debt to society".
+In contrast, Elmira sought to reform and rehabilitate.
 Brockway set up a system of incentives to encourage self-discipline.

 Elmira system

-Among the programs begun at the reformatory included courses in ethics and religion, vocational training in various trades and extracurricular activities such as a prison band, newspaper and various athletic leagues.
+Among the programs begun at the reformatory included courses in ethics and religion, vocational training in various trades and extracurricular activities (such as a prison band), a newspaper, and various athletic leagues.

-Influenced by the methods of Walter Crofton's "Irish system" as well as Alexander Maconochie's experiments in Australian penal colonies, discipline was largely patterned after military academies.
-Inmates would be dressed in military style uniforms often marching to the tune of a military band.
+Influenced by the methods of Walter Crofton's "Irish system", as well as Alexander Maconochie's experiments in Australian penal colonies, discipline was largely patterned after military academies.
+Inmates would be dressed in military style uniforms, often marching to the tune of a military band.

-Inmates were classified by three "grades," with newly arriving prisoners being placed at second grade for their first six months.
-Those who became the most responsive and cooperative prisoners earned a first grade, with the opportunity to earn additional privileges or "marks," including earning a reduction of their sentences or being granted parole (although inmates could be demoted if failing in their duties).
+Inmates were classified by three "grades", with newly arriving prisoners being placed at second grade for their first six months.
+Those who became the most responsive and cooperative prisoners earned a first grade, with the opportunity to earn additional privileges or "marks", including earning a reduction of their sentences or being granted parole.
+Note that inmates could also be demoted if failing in their duties.
 Those inmates who were less responsive to rehabilitation or had behavioral problems were placed at third grade.

-However, under instituted indeterminate sentencing, tension was often high among the general population as prisoners were rarely informed how long the terms of their imprisonment lasted.
-Brockway's later use of corporal punishment, the "Paddler Brockway" system that would eventually result several prisoners' being transferred to mental asylums, caused some to question the reformatory system.
+However, under instituted indeterminate sentencing, tension was often high among the general population, as prisoners were rarely informed how long the terms of their imprisonment lasted.
+Brockway's later use of corporal punishment, the "Paddler Brockway" system that would eventually result in several prisoners' being transferred to mental asylums, caused some to question the reformatory system.

 Still, the Elmira system was influential in prison reform.
-Two central ideas emerged from the Elmira system: differentiating between juvenile and adult offenders, and acknowledging the possibility of prisoner rehabilitation.
+Two central ideas emerged from the Elmira system: differentiating between juvenile and adult offenders; and acknowledging the possibility of prisoner rehabilitation.

 Later years

 Despite its mixed results, the Elmira Reformatory would influence the construction of 25 reformatories in twelve states over the next 25 years, reaching its height in 1910.
-Although the education programs introduced in Elmira were the first to serve inmates in a correctional facility, the majority of the teaching staff were often unqualified and its complex grading system made progress difficult to maintain.
+Although the education programs introduced in Elmira were the first to serve inmates in a correctional facility, the majority of the teaching staff were often unqualified, and its complex grading system made progress difficult to maintain.
 Eventually, all well-behaved inmates were placed in first grade with a few in second grade and those under punishment in third grade.

 However, following Brockway's resignation, the reformatory reinstituted to standard custody and treatment methods and eventually converted to the Elmira Correctional and Reception Center, an adult maximum security prison holding approximately 1,800 inmates.